X-SORTER (X-ray Survey Of meRging clusTErs in Redmapper): X-ray and Spectroscopic Characterization of 12 Optically Selected Galaxy Cluster Merger Candidates: Results and Discussion

 The redshift distribution, shown in \cref{fig:RMJ0829_redshifts}, is best-fit with a single component in the cluster region with both KS ($D=0.060$, $p=0.76$) and AD ($A^2=0.41$, $p=0.36$) tests consistent with a normal distribution.
 For the entire range of $z \leq 1.5$, a three-component fit is preferred with a single narrow component at the cluster redshift.
 Spatially, the highest redshift members of the cluster are all contained between BCG 1 and 2, indicating a possible localized line-of-sight velocity contribution.
 Dividing the cluster into regions defined by bisectors between BCGs 1 and 5 and a radius of 2.5\arcmin\ from each BCG (\cref{fig:RMJ0829_sub_1}) shows a slight bias towards higher redshift for Subcluster 1 and a velocity difference of \SI{950}{\kms} between subcluster means (\cref{tab:RMJ0829_subclusters}).

 \htmlfig{

 }

 Temperature ($\SI{6.95}{\keV}$) and X-ray luminosity ($\SI{5.50e44}{\ergs}$) are both elevated ${>}1\sigma$ above expected values (\cref{tab:XMM}).
 Additionally, RMJ0829 (PSZ2 G183.30+34.98) has been identified as hosting a candidate radio halo by \citet{botteon2022planck}.
 The halo is reported as a newly claimed detection and is accompanied by diffuse radio emission of unknown origin elongated in the north-south direction to the east of the cluster center.
 The combination of disturbed X-ray morphology and diffuse radio emission strongly suggest a dynamically active system.
-The optical and X-ray data are broadly consistent with a merger between subclusters associated with BCGs 1 and 5, although the location of the X-ray peak likely disfavors a simple head-on configuration.
-We believe this to be a binary system with a non-zero impact parameter, but are unable to definitively rule out contributions from substructure in the northeast.
+The optical and X-ray data are broadly consistent with a classification as a likely merger between subclusters associated with BCGs 1 and 5, although the location of the X-ray peak likely disfavors a simple head-on configuration.
+This appears to be a binary system with a non-zero impact parameter, but we are unable to definitively rule out contributions from substructure in the northeast so classify it as possibly binary.
 Weak-lensing constraints on the mass distribution would be valuable in clarifying the merger geometry and assessing whether the system can be modeled reliably as a two-body interaction.

 \pdffig{ }